 4GB VRAM Vs 2 GB VRAM - The AMD RX 460 also comes in 2 GB VRAM, we have tested the 4 GB VRAM version.
 The 2 GB VRAM version also according to me can be ideal for gamers looking for a more pocket-friendly card as the price difference is close to Rs.
 2500.
 For most cases, if you are gaming on 1600*900 or even 1080P can opt for the 2 GB VRAM version.

 1080P or 720P Gaming Rig – As our testing reveals the Graphics card can play games at 1080P without much difficulty, but if you crank the game settings to very high or ultra it may not be an ideal choice.
-It will be prudent to buy an AMD RX 570 or GTX 1050 Ti for full blown out 1080P gaming.
+It will be prudent to buy an AMD RX 570 or GTX 1050 Ti for full-blown out 1080P gaming.
 For less graphics-intensive titles like CS: GO, DOTA 2 or League of Legends this can push the graphics to limits on 1080P.
 If you wish to have everything pushed to the limit, the RX 460 can do that easily on a 720p monitor and even on a 1600*900 resolution with ease.

 AMD already has the newer version of RX 460 - AMD RX 560 which can be an ideal choice if you are buying a graphics card now, there is a boost regarding core clock speed and the memory clock speed.

-Though if you are tight on budget or there is the lack of availability can go with either the 2 GB VRAM version of the card which can be an excellent bet for your gaming PC rig.
+Though if you are tight on budget or there is a lack of availability can go with either the 2 GB VRAM version of the card which can be an excellent bet for your gaming PC rig.
 You can also read the review of AMD RX 470.

 Also, Read Our Review of